iamabhishek841/swiss-travel-advisor/README.md

 |    4 | Murren        | Bernese Oberland |           0.7756 |
 |    5 | Brienz        | Bern             |           0.7455 |

-This result shows that vector search retrieves semantically relevant mountain and nature destinations, while the reranker adjusts the final ordering based on stronger query-term relevance such as `peaceful`, `mountain`, `village`, `hiking`, `trails`, and `views`.
+This shows that vector search retrieves semantically relevant mountain destinations, while reranking adjusts the final ordering based on stronger query-term relevance such as `peaceful`, `mountain`, `village`, `hiking`, `trails`, and `views`.

 ---